 I could eat ice cream ALL YEAR LONG.
 It’s one of my favorite treats.
-During these long, hot summer days it’s a delicious way to cool off, know what I mean?
 But you know what’s better than ice cream?
 Eating ice cream out of a homemade waffle cone.
 That’s right – yum!

-The Chef”s Choice Wafflecone Express 838 comes with instructions and recipes for Gourmet Waffle Cones, Elegant Wafer Cones, and Chocolate Waffle Cones.
+The Chef’s Choice Wafflecone Express 838 comes with instructions and recipes for Gourmet Waffle Cones, Elegant Wafer Cones, and Chocolate Waffle Cones.
 And you know what?
 There are no complicated or fancy-schmancy ingredients needed.
-Simple, common ingredients and I bet you are able to pronounce all of them.
+Simple, common ingredients that I bet you are able to pronounce.

-This recipe was adapted from Jenni’s recipe (mentioned above).
-It is not quite Paleo because it includes butter and cane sugar rather than Paleo-approved alternatives.
+This recipe is not quite Paleo because it includes butter and cane sugar rather than Paleo-approved alternatives.
 Nonetheless, the waffle cones are delicious and all-in-all they are quite easy to make.
 The hardest part is learning how to roll them.